What we do with AI Pricing AI Blog Tools FAQ Talk to us

 An AI scoring agent typically cuts routed volume by 40-60% while increasing conversion rates on routed leads by 2-3x.
 Fewer leads, better leads, more closed deals.
 Your reps stop complaining about lead quality because lead quality actually improves.

 The build takes 3-5 days: enrichment pipeline, scoring model trained on your historical data, routing logic, Slack delivery.
+If you want to see a full agent workflow that includes scoring as one layer, the 5 AI sales agents for HubSpot and Slack post walks through the complete stack.
 No new tools for your reps to learn.
 The score shows up in HubSpot.
 The alert shows up in Slack.
 Everything else is invisible.

 Once your scoring works, the next step is AI-powered lead routing that replaces round-robin.
 Better scores also depend on clean CRM data that agents maintain automatically, and here’s how AI enrichment compares to manual and bulk approaches.